MoseleyBioinformaticsLab/md_harmonize/_sources/tutorial.rst.txt

-The MDH Tutorial
+The md_harmonize Tutorial
 ================

-The `MDH` is intended to harmonize compounds and reactions across public metabolic databases.
+The `md_harmonize` is intended to harmonize compounds and reactions across public metabolic databases.
 It provides functionalities to:
     * Update a local copy of the KEGG metabolic databases.
     * Curate compound molfile representations.
     * Construct compound/reaction entities.